sivalay/gitsample2/READMEHTMLCSS.txt

 1.Media queries - Tell the browser how to style an element at particular viewport dimentions.
 2.viewport meta tog - Tells the browser what the viewport should be.
 3.Responsive Images - Only load smaller images for mobile devices.

+Position Property :
+1. relative
+2. static
+3. absolute
+4. fixed
+5. inherit

+Responsive Desing : Fuid vs Fixed
+--> Fluid layouts use  relative measurements and respond to width of the viewport.
+--> Fixed layouts use static measurements and don't respond to the width of the viewport.